Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Model Validation

 \underline{\textbf{FitFun with starting hyperparameters:}} Fig.~\ref{fig:ff75lds_samehp} and Fig.~\ref{fig:mse75lds_samehp} shows the results for FitFun, with and without MAML.
 From the visual inspection, we can observe that FitFun faces challenges in capturing the congested branch of the MFD, a problem already observed in the previous section and mostly due to the fact that very few data points are available for the congested branch.
 Additionally, FitFun without MAML also faces challenges in fitting the uncongested branch in 75 epochs (the number needed when all the LDs are available).
 This problem disappears when FitFun is embedded within MAML, showing improvements in capturing both the congested and uncongested branch.
-While results in Fig.~\ref{fig:ff75lds_samehp} only represents three cities, Fig.~\ref{fig:mse75lds_samehp} shows through the MSE and the RRSE that MAML offers significant improvements even across larger number of cities (namely, 15 cities across 5 different experiments).
+While results in Fig.~\ref{fig:ff75lds_samehp} only represents three cities, Fig.~\ref{fig:mse75lds_samehp} shows through the MSE and the RRSE that MAML offers significant improvements across the 20 considered cities.

-\underline{\textbf{FitFun with hyperparameter tuning:}} FitFun clearly could not fit the provided data, which is however highly unrealistic considering the results presented in \citep{bramich2023fitfun}.
+\underline{\textbf{FitFun with hyperparameter tuning:}} FitFun clearly could not fit the provided data, which is however highly unrealistic considering the results presented in \cite{bramich2023fitfun}.
 Therefore, we increased the number of epochs to 1000.
 To match this kind of hyperparameter tuning to the case with 75 LDs, the MAML results reported in this section are run with 300 meta-iteration rather than 150.

 Fig.~\ref{fig:ff75lds_1000epochs} shows that after parameter tuning, FitFun is able to fit a more sensible parabolic behavior, closely resembling the one obtained with MAML.
-Indeed, as shown in Fig.~\ref{fig:mse75lds_300_1000}, the standalone FitFun reaches a similar performance as the MAML FitFun.
-Even in this case, MAML tends to obtain lower values of the loss function and RRSE (althought the mse is more spread).
-More notably, MAML achieve this results much faster, as it requires only 5 iterations, and provides more stable results indipendently on the number of epochs/hyperparameters.
+Indeed, as shown in Fig.~\ref{fig:mse75lds_300_1000}, the standalone FitFun reaches a similar performance as the MAML FitFun, showing comparable MSE distribution across cities but fewer outliers.
+Similarly, the mean RRSE is comparable between the two cases but with standalone FitFun showing a lower variance.
+Still, it is worth stressing how MAML+FitFun achieves these comparable results much faster, as it requires only 5 iterations.
 Overall, while results confirm that FitFun is a strong model for MFD fitting, they also show how MAML can easily be integrated with different architectures, providing comparable if not better and more robust results in the case of limited data.